 Other solutions comparable to User Voice (like GetSatisfaction) cost money for basic plans, and provide way more service functionality than I need.
 On the other end, there are potentially more flexible solutions (e.g. UserEcho) that have not been as popular.
-For a change I stuck to something that does not need my technology “expertise”, and provides a basic, and stable contact form and a forum.
+For a change, I stuck to something that does not need my technology “expertise”, and provides a basic, and stable contact form and a forum.

-There are limitations of this approach:
+There are limitations to this approach:

 - By having Forum posts within your blog, you can encourage positive SEO by linking Forum topics within your blog posts.

 - The biggest risk I run – User Voice can change the basic edition to be a paid option.
 If I cannot afford that, I will find it difficult to move all of users/conversations elsewhere at that point.